-I saw an old tweet (yeah, I know, twitter archaeology) by Max Howell who complains about recruiters who have ignored his achievements.
+I saw an old tweet by Max Howell, who complains about recruiters who have ignored his achievements.

-Firstly, I thought “Yeah!
+Firstly, I thought, “Yeah!
 Exactly!”.
-I understood his outrage because similar behavior was exactly what convinced me to quit my previous company when they had decided that I could not be promoted: Sorry, we are going to ignore everything you have been doing for the last three years and make a decision based on 20-minute long interview (it is not a quote).
+I understood his outrage because similar behavior convinced me to quit my previous company when they had decided that I could not be promoted.
+Nobody likes it when they are ignoring everything you have been doing for the last three years and make a decision based on a 20-minute long interview.

 Can we blame recruiters for ignoring real experience and focusing on performing structured interviews with reality-unrelated questions?
 Is there at least one good reason to conduct a whiteboard interview?

 What do recruiters want?

 When a recruiter asks you to solve a problem on a whiteboard, they do not want to see a solution.
 They do not want to know whether you managed to memorize a few algorithms!
 Seriously.

 So what do they want?

 They want to check whether you can explain a solution to others and reason about code without running it.
 That ability is beneficial.
 Do you know anyone who cannot say a word about code if they do not run it and check what the code is really doing?
 Isn’t it annoying?

 Things get more interesting if you do not know how to solve the problem.
 In such a case, you can show that you can ask for clarification, understand a problem you are not familiar with, and create a working solution.
 Isn’t it precisely like a programer’s daily job?
 The set of problems is different, but the required skills are exactly the same.